WhatSock/apex/README.md

-# Apex 4X
+# Apex 4X : The Comprehensive ARIA Development Suite
-The Comprehensive ARIA Development Suite (Current version: Diamond Age - 2022.2.18)
+(V: Diamond Age - 2022.2.18)

+"Art should comfort the disturbed and disturb the comfortable.", Banksy

 ## Contents
 + [Introduction](#introduction)